 From kindergarten to postgraduate studies, CPF has tools and activities for youth and students in Canada currently studying French as a second language.

-CPF Guide For Bilingual Youth For senior high school students or recent graduates
+Guide to opportunities in French for senior high school students or recent graduates.

 Scholarships and Bursaries

-Concours d’art oratoire– French Public Speaking Competition organized by Canadian Parents for French- Nova Scotia.
-Scholarship prizes for students in grades 11 & 12.
+French Public Speaking Competition organized by Canadian Parents for French, Nova Scotia.
+Scholarship prizes at Universite Sainte-Anne, Universite de Moncton, University of Ottawa and other institutions across Canada for students in grades 11 & 12.

-CPF- Halifax Peninsula and Mainland South Chapter: $1,000 bursary for an African Canadian who is planning to attend Ste-Anne’s to become a French immersion or core French teacher.
+CPF- Halifax Peninsula and Mainland South Chapter: $1,000 bursary for an African Canadian who is planning to attend Universite Ste-Anne in the B.Ed program become a French immersion or Core French teacher.
+For information, please contact the CPF Nova Scotia branch office.

-- Canal Canada is the largest inventory of Canadian Social Studies resources on the Internet.
+Canada Channel is the largest inventory of Canadian Social Studies resources on the Internet

-- Historica has an online encyclopaedia available in French and English.
+Historica has an online resources available in French and English for history students.

 - ISEF allows you to search by keyword through a variety of francophone websites included in their online index.